Colaski/SwAuth/Sources/SwAuth/SwAuth Documentation.docc/Providers/Spotify.md

 SwiftUI users, I recommend using [BetterSafariView's](https://github.com/stleamist/BetterSafariView) ASWebAuthenticationSession for following the authorization URL.

-Assuming the user authorizes your application, pass the callback URL into ``authorizationResponseHandler(for:)`` (but of course take into account proper error handling):
+Assuming the user authorizes your application, pass the callback URL into ``PKCEAuthorizationFlow/authorizationResponseHandler(for:)`` (but of course take into account proper error handling):

 ```swift
 try await spotify.authorizationResponseHandler(for: callbackURL)